 ...The seat collapses completely into the floor, but it's a laborious process.
 Without the seat, there's a shallow storage well behind the second row.
 Some may greatly appreciate Mitsubishi's swing-down tailgate — check out the pictures to see it — as it yields a low cargo load height that's easy on the back.
 Others may find it less useful, but at worst it doesn't hamper anything.
 The second-row seats fold and tumble forward like the CR-V's; it's an old-school, heavy process I wouldn't entrust to children.
 Simpler fold-down seats would be better.
 At least these automatically lock in the...

 When the Mitsubishi Lancer's new design first appeared, sporting its huge trapezoidal grille area, the reactions were mixed.
-Now after about a year to grow accustomed to it...
-April 9, 2009 by Alex Kaufmann 2
+Now after about a year to grow accustomed to it... read more April 9, 2009 by Alex Kaufmann 2

-The centerpiece of Mitsubishi’s stand at next week's New York Auto Show will be the Outlander GT Prototype, a preview of the facelifted model due to go on sale later in...
-April 3, 2009 by Ralph Hanson 2
+The centerpiece of Mitsubishi’s stand at next week's New York Auto Show will be the Outlander GT Prototype, a preview of the facelifted model due to go on sale later in... read more April 3, 2009 by Ralph Hanson 2